andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 It also won't work for methods that use a C extension (where Ruby code calls out to C). `source_location` only works for methods defined in gems where the source code is in Ruby.

-Also, while `source_location` can be invaluable during development and debugging, it's not generally suitable for regular use in production code.
+Also, while `source_location` can be invaluable during development and debugging, don't accidentally include in production code!